fafrd/aquarium/README.md

 ## start

+Pass your prompt in the form of a goal.
+For example, `--goal "Your goal is to run a minecraft server."`

-    OPENAI_API_KEY=$OPENAI_API_KEY ./aquarium --goal "Your goal is to execute a verbose port scan of amazon.com."
+    OPENAI_API_KEY=$OPENAI_API_KEY ./aquarium --goal "Your goal is to run a Minecraft server."

 ## logs

 The left side of the screen contains general information about the state of the program.
 The right side contains the terminal, as seen by the AI.

-These are written to aquarium.log and terminal.log.
+<br />These are written to aquarium.log and terminal.log.

+Calls to OpenAI are not logged unless you add the `--debug` flag.
+API requests and responses will be appended to debug.log.